eaasi/user-handbook/source/guide/administration.rst

 Permission Levels
 --------------------

-Lower-level ("Configuration") users may be restricted by the EaaSI client from performing certain actions described in this Handbook.
+Lower-level ("Configuration") users may be restricted by the EAASI client from performing certain actions described in this Handbook.
 To summarize:

 **Admin**-level users can:
-  - Save public Environments (published from other nodes/sources in the EaaSI Network) to their local node's storage
+  - Save public Environments (published from other nodes/sources in the EAASI Network) to their local node's storage
   - Add new users to the local node and change their permissions level (e.g. promote a Configuration user to an Admin)
-  - Publish Environments and Software resources that are local to their node to the wider EaaSI Network
+  - Publish Environments and Software resources that are local to their node to the wider EAASI Network
   - Access administrative features, such as OAI-PMH settings, emulator management, etc.
   - All features and actions available to Configuration-level users